-For the life of this agreement, the Board will provide insurance up to the State Mandated Caps which are adjusted annually consistent with PA 152 MCL 15.563 for cafeteria workers in the following manner and/or amounts:
+For the life of this agreement, the Board will provide insurance up to the State Mandated Caps which are adjusted annually consistent with PA 152 MCL 15.563 for cafeteria workers in the following manner and/or amounts.
+The Employer may change insurance carriers to equivalent plans during the term of the Agreement.
+The Employer agrees to consult with the Union prior to any changes.